taghead/burger.devourer.xyz/docs/technical_documentation.md

 # Technical Document

-The technical document contains documentation of actual programming components, with every stable development the contents will be updated.
+The technical document contains documentation of actual programming components and the instructions to recreate the entire project.
+With every stable development its contents will be updated.
+For simplicity sake, if a change can be edited in rather than appended it would be good to do so.

 ## Preparing development environment